Bunks Cabins in the Woods at a Summer Camp

 • Cost: It’s no secret that sleepaway camps are much pricier than day camps.

-Whether you choose day camps or sleepaway camps, taking advantage of Simplified’s Family Assistant services can help you figure out which is the best fit for your child.
+Whether you choose day camps or sleepaway camps, utilizing Simplified’s family assistant services can help you find options, secure spots, and make the summer a memorable one.